 Reporting Violations of the AUP.

-Nexcess accepts reports of alleged violations of this AUP via e-mail sent to .
+Nexcess accepts reports of alleged violations of this AUP via e-mail sent email@example.com.
 Reports of alleged violations must be verified and include the name and contact information of the complaining party, information reasonably sufficient for Nexcess to locate the server in question, and a description of the alleged violation.
 Unless otherwise required by law, such as the DMCA, Nexcess owes no duty to third parties reporting alleged violations due to lack of privity in contract law.
 Nexcess will review all verified third party reports and will take appropriate actions as described within the Methods of Resolution as set forth below or within its sole discretion.

 Methods of Resolution for Violations of Nexcess’s Acceptable Use Policy (“Methods of Resolution”).